You’ll undertake a termite inspection during the regular home maintenance or home purchase processes – but it has many challenges.

 - Inquire if the inspector is in a professional bug control organization – a positive response might show that the company is active and experienced.

-- Ask the inspector company to only involve the most qualified personnel in your termite inspection.
+- Ask the inspector company only to involve the most qualified personnel in your termite inspection.

 3. Schedule the Termite Inspection